Popup Camping Market Trends

 - RV dealers make more profit margin on larger RVs than on small Popup Campers so they tend to attract and/or upsell customers to buy the biggest purchase and profit for which customers can get financing approved.
 This is the same in every market - autos, homes, etc. This upselling and marketing attract people to the benefits of larger units.

 - Personal Debt has increased significantly as people have increased their debt levels for Auto Loans, Home Equity Loans, Credit Card debt, and Mortgage Debt.
 See a graph of the trends in Personal Debt at this link.
-Auto Loans and Home Equity Loans increased and stayed high since 1999.
+Auto Loans and Home Equity Loans increased beginning in 1999.
 Both of these types of loans can be used for RV purchases and Tow Vehicle purchases.
-Since the Great Recession people are reducing personal debt slowly, as credit has no longer been available as easy as during the latest economic bubble.
+Since the Great Recession people reduced personal debt slowly, as credit has no longer been available as easy as during the latest economic bubble.

 - In recent years, new Popups come with added conveniences and appliances like electric sink pumps, refrigerators, heaters, hot water heaters, showers, toilets, etc, and increased in prices for new units from $6K up to $12 to 18K for high wall popups.
 For those buying new units, smaller Travel Trailers are similar in price to large popups, so people consider just buying a Travel Trailer that does not need to be popped up and popped down.